theopn/dotfiles/README.md

 - Instead of `jkl;`, I use Vim keybinding of `hjkl`
 - `$mod+Shift+c, r, e` (config reload, restart, exit) all redirects to `system_mode`, which you can choose all the above actions and other system-related actions.
+- `Passthrough mode`, lets you use keybindings that are bound to both i3 and other program (e.g: kitty uses `super + 0` to reset the font adjustment, which you cannot normally use since i3 uses `super + 0` as a shortcut to workspace 0.
+This can be solved by executing `super + 0` in the passthrough mode).

 My goal is to eventually migrate to Sway and Wayland-based dependencies, though that's going to be a long journey.